shrutiiaroraaa/shrutiiaroraaa/README.md

 - [A Session on Git and GitHub.](https://dev.to/hackthisfall/a-session-on-git-and-github-hmc)

 ## 🙌 MY EXPERIENCES
-- 👯 Founder at WomenT
+- 👯 Founder at Hashteq
-- ⚡ Core Team Member at CodeIn
+- ⚡ Front-End Developer
-- 🔭 Hacathon Evangelist at Hack This Fall
+- 🔭 Technology Evangelist at Hack2skill
-- 🍎 AngelHack Student Ambassador
 - 🎬 Podcast Host @Atypical Tuesday
-- 👨🏻‍💻 Chapter Member at The Girl Code

 ## 🛠 &nbsp;LANGUAGES AND TOOLS